 Develop Different Views

-Starting from the childhood years, daughters and mothers have the tendency to identify with one another.
-When the daughter becomes an adult, both may then struggle as the daughter develops her own unique identify that is unlike the views that she used to share with Mom.
+Starting from the parent-child relationships during childhood years, daughters and mothers have the tendency to identify with one another.
+When the daughter becomes an grown child, both may then struggle as the daughter develops her own unique identify that is unlike the views that she used to share with Mom.

 There are mothers who might think or take it as their daughter’s rejection of their opinions, values, character, views of the world, and more.
 On the other hand, daughters might also have the same experience.
 Even though some daughters feel the need to pull away from their mothers to individuate, there are also daughters who have second thoughts about creating their own sense of self and separate life.
 As a result, they might feel as if their worried moms are pushing them to do so.
 Such mothers try influencing what they deem as essential individuation through lessening the nature and amount of contact they have with their daughters.